HOW TO DETER TELEPHONE, E-MAIL, & MAIL MARKETING

 GETTING YOUR NAME REMOVED FROM MAILING LISTS

-DMA also has a Mail Preference Service (MPS) (https://www.dmachoice.org/#) for consumers who want to "opt-out" of national mailing lists.
+DMA also has a Mail Preference Service (MPS) (https://www.dmachoice.org/register.php) for consumers who want to "opt-out" of national mailing lists.
 Requests to be removed from mailing lists can be sent by e-mail through DMA's Web site or by writing to: Mail Preference Service, P.O.
-Box 282, Carmel, NY 10512.
-Requests to MPS must include name, address, and phone number with area code.
+Box 643, Carmel, NY 10512.
+Requests to MPS must include name and address.
 If you move, you must register your new address with MPS.
-Once your name and address are placed on the "do-not-mail file", the number of unsolicited e-mails you receive will begin to decrease after about three months.
-The file is updated monthly and distributed quarterly with your name and address remaining on file for five years.
-As with e-mail, you will no longer receive unsolicited mailings from DMA members; however, you may continue to receive mailings from advertisers or groups who are not DMA members.

 GETTING YOUR NAME REMOVED FROM E-MAIL LISTS

-No fee for FTC National "Do Not Call" registry; Nominal fee for registering for DMA’s Mail Preference Service and Telephone Preference Service online
+No fee for FTC National "Do Not Call" registry; Nominal fee for registering for DMA’s Mail Preference Service online

 WHO IS ELIGIBLE